mpetuska/kmdc/docs/TIPS_N_TRICKS.md

 ## How to create a KMDC wrapper

-> _MDC component_ refers to the [material-components-web] framework component.
+> _MDC component_ refers to the [material-components-web] framework ui.
-> A _KMDC component_ is a Kotlin wrapper for an MDC component.
+> A _KMDC component_ is a Kotlin wrapper for an MDC ui.

 Before starting, here are some general pointers about MDC & KMDC architecture:

-* Each MDC component lives in a separate KMDC [module](../lib).
+* Each MDC ui lives in a separate KMDC [module](../lib).
 * Some MDC components depend on CSS, which needs to be imported for it to function properly.
 * Inlining CSS imports does not prevent end-users from using SCSS if they so choose.
 * Most MDC components have a companion JS adaptor, which needs to be initialised and disposed together with wrapping a composable.
-* Each KMDC component has (in the following order)
+* Each KMDC ui has (in the following order)
     1. a custom dedicated primitive argument (e.g. `checked` argument for [MDCCheckbox.kt]) – only if absolutely required,
-    2. a KMDC component options builder (`opts`),
+    2. a KMDC ui options builder (`opts`),
     3. the usual [compose-web] attribute builders (`attrs` & `content`).
-* KMDC component options feature the same builder-style design as attributes.
+* KMDC ui options feature the same builder-theme design as attributes.

 ### Basics